-Marlowe Theatre to Host The Garden of England Project 9-12 April
+Marlowe Theatre Hosts The Garden of England Project, Now thru 12 April

 Kentish producers are invited to take part in a unique market set up by The Marlowe Theatre.
 Local businesses can apply for a stall outside the theatre in April as part of The Garden Of England.
 This community project will bring together people from the area to explore what it means to live in Kent.
 Members of The Marlowe's creative classes will perform in and around the theatre, and a vital part of the performances look at the county's rich but controversial history of agricultural production.